Check yourself before you wreck yourself.

 Most prepaid plans today offer similar value to postpaid plans, but since you’re paying for them at the start of each month, no credit check is needed.
 As mentioned above, even if your heart is set on a plan with Telstra, Optus or Vodafone, opting for one of their prepaid plans is a great way to get the coverage or perks you’re after without having to endure a credit check.

 Outside of the big three, there’s even better value to be had.
 Here are the most popular prepaid no credit check phone plans right now.

 If it’s a new phone you’re after, the best way to avoid a credit check is to either buy one of the above no credit check phone plans and pair it with your old device, or purchase a new device outright.
 If you’re on a strict budget, check out our picks for the best cheap smartphones in Australia, or pick up a refurbished iPhone for hundreds of dollars less than a brand new one.

 Telstra credit checks

-That means you can sign up for any of the following plans, as long as you bring your own device.
+That means you can sign up for any of the following no credit check phone plans, as long as you bring your own device.